SpongePowered/SpongeDocs/source/contributing/howtogit.rst

 How to Git(Hub)
 ===============

-If you want to join us while creating Sponge, you got an awesome addition to the API or you want to improve our Docs, then you'll need to get familiar with ``git`` and GitHub.
+If you want to assist in creating Sponge, you have an awesome addition to the API, or you want to improve our Docs, then you'll need to become familiar with ``git`` and GitHub.
 If you're already familiar with forking, branches, issues, pull-requests and commits, then just skip this topic.
 If you have no clue what we're talking about, then read on.

 .. note::